ibm-cloud-docs/vpc/block_storage_is_create.md

 ```
 {: codeblock}

+### Create a data volume from a snapshot with the API
+{: #block-storage-create-vol-snapshot-api}

+You can specify a snapshot ID in a `POST /volumes` call to create an unattached, stand-alone data volume.
+The standalone volume that is created from the snapshot is fully hydrated when you later attach it to the instance.
+The data is restored at that time.
+For more information, see [About restoring a volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=ui#snapshots-vpc-restore-concepts).
+For an example API call, see [Restoring an unattached data volume from a snapshot](/docs/vpc?topic=vpc-snapshots-vpc-restore&interface=api#snapshots-vpc-restore-unattached-api).

 ## Next steps
 {: #next-step-creating-block-storage-vpc}

 When you refresh the Block storage volumes page, the new volume appears at the beginning of the list of volumes.
 If the volume was created successfully, it shows a status of Available.
 For stand-alone volumes, the Attachment Type column is blank (-).
-The Action menu (...) at the end of a table row provides a link for [attaching a block storage volume to an instance](/docs/vpc?topic=vpc-attaching-block-storage).
+The Action menu (...) at the end of a table row provides a link for [attaching a block storage volume to an instance](/docs/vpc?topic=vpc-attaching-block-storage#snapshots-vpc-restore-unattached-vol).

 You can continue creating more block storage volumes or manage existing volumes.